devopsarr/prowlarr-go/prowlarr/docs/IndexerProxyApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDeleteApiV1IndexerProxyRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeleteIndexerProxyRequest struct via the builder pattern

 Name | Type | Description  | Notes